-Living with diabetes takes a bit of effort every day so when exercising is your job, how do you make it all work?
-Nicola Alger sat down with Jack Fitzpatrick, 24 year old Hawthorn AFL recruit, who was kind enough to share his insightful thoughts and experiences doing just that.
+Living with diabetes takes a bit of effort every day.
+So, when exercising is your job, how do you make it all work?
+Nicola Alger sat down with Jack Fitzpatrick, 24-year-old Hawthorn AFL recruit, who was kind enough to share his insightful thoughts and experiences with diabetes.

-Jack was diagnosed with Type 1 Diabetes just four years ago and quickly learnt the importance of balancing his diabetes with his rigorous exercise regime.
+Jack was diagnosed with type 1 diabetes just four years ago and quickly learnt the importance of balancing diabetes with his rigorous exercise regime.
 Over time he has become somewhat of an expert and enjoys sharing this new found expertise.

 Nikola: What are the benefits of exercise for diabetes management?

 Jack: Personally, I find it heightens awareness of your blood glucose levels (BGLs) and the importance of testing.
-By constantly checking mine I found a pattern and now I know my BGLs that well, I can usually guess around about what my levels are.
-I find routine is important!
+By constantly checking mine, I found a pattern.
+Now that I know my BGLs well, I can usually guess around what my levels are.
+I find that routine is important!
 Without it, BGLs can be all over the shop.

 Nikola: What do you do before exercise to manage your BGLs?

-Jack: On training and game days, I act as if I do on any other day; I have my bolus [insulin medication injection] with my main meals, and make sure I have carbohydrates before and after the activity.
+Jack: On training and game days, I act as I do on any other day: I have my bolus [insulin medication injection] with my main meals, and make sure that I have carbohydrates before and after the activity.
 I do not inject insulin before exercise as this increases my risk of a hypo [having BGLs going too low].